guibueno/guibueno.github.io/_docs/03-development/10-wireframes.markdown

 * * *

+### 7. Paused

+Appears when the leaner pauses a principle/exercise and displays options.

 ![Paused](/images/wireframe/image10.png)
 {: style="text-align: center" class="wireframe"}

-Image 8 represents the Paused screen.
-It appears when the user pauses a principle or exercise.

-#### Resume

-Resumes the activity.

-#### Restart

-Restarts the activity.

-#### Home

-Redirects the user to the Home screen (image 1)
+**Resume**: resumes the principle/exercise practice.

+**Restart**: restarts the activity/exercise practice.

+**Home**: takes learner to Dashboard screen.
-#### Why am I doing this?

-Redirects the user to the Explanation screen (image 10)
+**Why am I doing this?**: takes user to Explanation screen.

 * * *

+### 8. Principle done!

+Final screen after learner completes principle training.

 ![Great](/images/wireframe/image02.png)
 {: style="text-align: center" class="wireframe"}

-Image 9 represents the end of a principle.

-It has a motivational heading and brief conclusion, followed by a button that redirects the user to an exercise that uses this principle.
+**"Now let's practice"**: takes learner to the practice of an exercise that was just unlocked by this principle.

 * * *

+### 9. Brief Explanation

+Explains using colloquial words the reasons why it may be important for the learner to follow a certain principle.

 ![Brief Explanation](/images/wireframe/image09.png)
 {: style="text-align: center" class="wireframe"}

-Image 10 represents a Brief Explanation screen.

-It has a brief explanation about why it is important to follow a certain principle.

-After reading it, the user can choose to start the principle explanation (Image 7) by clicking on the button Now I get it.
-Let’s start! or to read more about the principle, clicking on Interesting.
-I want to learn more.
+**Now I get it.
+Let’s start!**: takes learner to principle practice.

+**Interesting.
+I want to learn more**: takes learner to a principle documentation page, which includes further details, explanations, and even scientific references that support the use of that principle.

 * * *

+### 10. Performance

 ![Your Performance](/images/wireframe/image11.png)
 {: style="text-align: center" class="wireframe"}

-Image 11 represents the user Performance page.

-#### Record Yourself

-A quick link that takes the user to the Record Yourself Speaking screen (Image 12), where a new video can be recorded.
+**Record Yourself**: takes learner to Recording screen, where a new self-assessment speaking proficiency video can be recorded.

-#### Videos

-Videos recorded by the user are divided in sections accordingly to its subject.
-Inside each section they are organized chronologically.
+**Videos**: displays all self-assessment videos previously recorded by the learner, divided in sections according to the exercise practice.

 * * *

+### 11. Record Yourself

+Where the learner can record new self-assessment speaking proficiency videos.

 ![Record Yourself](/images/wireframe/image05.png)
 {: style="text-align: center" class="wireframe"}

-Image 12 represents the screen where the user can record a new proficiency video.

-There is a brief description about what to speak about, so that the video can be organized into sections and the user can keep track of his improvement and fluency.

-This page is connected with the phone’s camera, making it easy to record a new video.

-# Trash bin

-in this screen it is shown the last ones. **LanguageBug** suggests to record new videos in a certain period of time and usage, but the person is free to create new ones whenever they feel like.
-Under the videos there is a quick link (record yourself) that takes the user to the Record Yourself Speaking screen (Image 12), where it is possible to record a new video.
-The user can either swipe right to see more videos or click on Your Performance to go to the Performance page (Image 11).
+**Instructions**: describe what the learner should talk about, according to the choice of exercise practice.